Samuel Ahlgren: Career

 "It is only with the utmost severity I am able to govern this rabble, and as soon as they tried to defy me, I beat de Broen at the stage with a cane and slapped Ahlgren, and I was so determined to continue with this way of rule, that I would have cut off their ears, if any of these gentlemen dare talk to me about rights."

 To the king, however, Armfelt reported his great success in his rule over the theatre.
 King Gustav III of Sweden was aware of the low status of the profession of acting, and therefore often gave the actors formal titles to rise their status.
-Samuel Ahlgren was accordingly given the title royal quarter master of the court.
-Armfelt was quickly replaced as the representative from the Academy and "director" of the theatre, but the conflicts between the appointed directors and the actors continued, represented by Ahlgren and De Broen.
+Ahlgren was accordingly given the title of royal quarter master of the court.
+Armfelt was quickly replaced as the representative from the academy and "director" of the theatre, but the conflicts between the appointed directors and the actors continued, represented by Ahlgren and De Broen.

-In 1794, Ahlgren challenged the Academy's representative, the nobleman Claes Rålamb, to a duel and was taken to the regent, Duke Charles, who wanted to but him in jail.
+In 1794, Ahlgren challenged the academy's representative, the nobleman Claes Rålamb, to a duel, and was taken to the regent, Duke Charles, who wanted to put him in jail.
 This incident caused Ahlgren to be fired from the Royal Dramatic Theatre, despite him, and then his wife, kneeling to the regent.

 He was then employed at the Stenborg theatre, where he was enthusiastically welcomed: many actors from the Royal Dramatic Theatre left for the Stenborg Theatre during periods of conflicts with the management, such as Marie Louise Marcadet also did in 1795.

-Samuel Ahlgren returned to the Royal Dramatic Theatre in 1796.
+Ahlgren returned to the Royal Dramatic Theatre in 1796.
 He retired in 1815.